A review of my experience making and using homemade deodorant – did it work against my seemingly deodorant-proof smell and would it work for you?

 1/4 c. baking soda

-So it took less than five minutes to whip up in my food processor (much easier than doing it by hand, I found- no powder poofing up).
-My coconut oil was half melted (we were having one of our hotter days, surprisingly), but I didn’t worry about it and just poured it into the jar and stuck it in the refrigerator for about 10 minutes to harden up again.
+It took less than five minutes to whip up in my food processor (much easier than doing it by hand, I found- no powder poofing up).
+My coconut oil was half melted (we were having one of our hotter days, surprisingly), but I didn’t worry about it and just poured the deodorant into a mason jar and stuck it in the refrigerator for about 10 minutes to harden up again.

-Even though we’re not supposed to, I used refined coconut oil because it’s cheaper and I didn’t want the smell of coconut- it’s not my favorite smell and I was afraid people might think I was wearing coconut perfume.
+Even though you’re not supposed to, I did use refined coconut oil because it’s cheaper and I didn’t want the smell of coconut- it’s not my favorite smell and I was afraid people might think I was wearing coconut perfume.

-So here’s the million dollar question: does it work for me?
+So here’s the million dollar question: did it work for me?

-In the month I’ve been using it, I haven’t smelled myself once.
+In the months (update: years!)
+I’ve been using it, I very rarely smell myself.
 Seriously, I’m a little shocked that the simpler deodorant with the least ingredients works better than all the commercial deodorants I’ve tried.
 Wow.